printpanda525-eng/pen-view/README.md

 The add-on provides quick access to common view, mode, and overlay tools through a customizable interface, allowing users to choose between a Pie Menu or a floating Popup UI.

 ⚠️ This add-on requires classic Blender add-on installation to enable both interface modes.
+Blender Extensions are not compatible with this hybrid add-on.
+C:\Users\your user\AppData\Roaming\Blender Foundation\Blender\5.0\scripts\addons

 ---